 The variant Sinnock was "a corruption of Sevenoaks. "

-Important Dates for the Chinnex family
+Early History of the Chinnex family

 This web page shows only a small excerpt of our Chinnex research.
 Another 142 words (10 lines of text) covering the years 1418, 1765, 1677, 1740, 1719, 1666, 1641, 1648 and 1666 are included under the topic Early Chinnex History in all our PDF Extended History products and printed products wherever possible.